- Download our Moving to Buenos Aires Guide (PDF)

-New arrivals used to civic services normally found in Western Europe or the United States will be pleasantly surprised with the standard of services in Buenos Aires.
-This includes an efficient and easy-to-use public transportation system and free healthcare for everyone, regardless of whether they are a resident or visitors.
+New arrivals accustomed to civic services normally found in Western Europe or the United States will be pleasantly surprised with the standard of services in Buenos Aires.
+This includes an efficient and easy-to-use public transport system and free healthcare for everyone, regardless of whether they are a resident or a visitor.